jekrasist/ce-lab-cost-explorer-optimization/README.md

 # Lab: AWS Cost Explorer and Cost Optimization

+There wwasn't any fees charged to my account.
+I and the Mr. Instructor suspect it might be due to the fact that my account is in free trial.
+I had a thourought check on this lab and did my best to practice it as if I wasn't on the free trial.
+I believe I now have enough knowledge on cost optimization.

 **Estimated Time:** 90 minutes
 **Difficulty:** Intermediate
 **Prerequisites:** Cost Estimation lab completed, AWS account with billing access